RediSearch/RediSearch/docs/docs/administration/overview.md

 Thus the operating system's scheduler makes sure all query threads get CPU time to run.
 While one is running the rest wait idly, but since execution is yielded about 5,000 times a second, it creates the effect of concurrency.
 Fast queries will finish in one go without yielding execution, slow ones will take many iterations to finish, but will allow other queries to run concurrently.

 ### Index garbage collection
-Search and Query is optimized for high write, update and delete throughput.
+RediSearch is optimized for high write, update and delete throughput.
 One of the main design choices dictated by this goal is that deleting and updating documents do not actually delete anything from the index:

 1. Deletion simply marks the document deleted in a global document metadata table, using a single bit.
 2. Updating, on the other hand, marks the document as deleted, assigns it a new incremental document ID, and re-indexes the document under a new ID, without performing a comparison of the change.

 What this means, is that index entries belonging to deleted documents are not removed from the index, and can be seen as "garbage".
 Over time, an index with many deletes and updates will contain mostly garbage - both slowing things down and consuming unnecessary memory.

-To overcome this, Search and Query employs a background Garbage Collection mechanism: during normal operation of the index, a special thread randomly samples indexes, traverses them and looks for garbage.
+To overcome this, RediSearch employs a background Garbage Collection mechanism: during normal operation of the index, a special thread randomly samples indexes, traverses them and looks for garbage.
 Index sections containing garbage are "cleaned" and memory is reclaimed.
 This is done in a none intrusive way, operating on very small amounts of data per scan, and utilizing Redis' concurrency mechanism (see above) to avoid interrupting the searches and indexing.
 The algorithm also tries to adapt to the state of the index, increasing the garbage collector's frequency if the index contains a lot of garbage, and decreasing it if it doesn't, to the point of hardly scanning if the index does not contain garbage.

 ### Extension model

-Search and Query supports an extension mechanism, much like Redis supports modules.
+RedisSearch supports an extension mechanism, much like Redis supports modules.
 The API is very minimal at the moment, and it does not yet support dynamic loading of extensions in run-time.
 Instead, extensions must be written in C (or a language that has an interface with C) and compiled into dynamic libraries that will be loaded at run-time.

 There are two kinds of extension APIs at the moment:

 1. **Query Expanders**, whose role is to expand query tokens (i.e. stemmers).
 2. **Scoring Functions**, whose role is to rank search results in query time.

-Extensions are compiled into dynamic libraries and loaded into Search and Query on initialization of the module.
+Extensions are compiled into dynamic libraries and loaded into RediSearch on initialization of the module.
 In fact, the mechanism is based on the code of Redis' own module system, albeit far simpler.

 ---

 # Scalable Distributed Search

-While Search and Query is very fast and memory efficient, if an index is big enough, at some point it will be too slow or consume too much memory.
+While RediSearch is very fast and memory efficient, if an index is big enough, at some point it will be too slow or consume too much memory.
 Then, it will have to be scaled out and partitioned over several machines - meaning every machine will hold a small part of the complete search index.

 Traditional clusters map different keys to different “shards” to achieve this.
 However, in search indexes, this approach is not practical.
 If we mapped each word’s index to a different shard, we would end up needing to intersect records from different servers for multi-term queries.